Frequently Asked Questions

-Tuition, lab and fees will cost approximately $2800 and books an additional $250.
-(See the Tuition and Fees website for more information.)
+Tuition, lab and fees will cost approximately $5000 for tuition, fees, and books.
+See the Tuition and Fees website for more information.
 Additional living costs include: food, housing, school supplies, childcare, transportation, health insurance, immunizations, and professional membership.

 The clinical sites vary from year to year.
 Some are out-patient imaging centers, some are hospital.
 All applicants will be contacted with a site preference sheet after the final clinical sites have been determined.

 Do I have to find my own clinical site?

 No. You apply to the PCC MRI Technologist Training Program and the sponsoring clinical sites will select their student(s) from the applicant pool after all applicants have completed their job shadow/interview that PCC assigns you.

 Can applications be hand-delivered?

 Will incomplete or late applications be considered or accepted?

 Do I need to include transcripts with my application?

 Yes and No. Generally, including college transcripts is not required.
 However, if you have listed Cross-Sectional Anatomy courses and/or MRI Physics courses on your application you must provide official transcripts of those courses.